Ryan Edwards (Australian soccer)

-Ryan Marc Edwards (born 17 November 1993) is an Australian professional football player who plays as a midfielder for Cypriot First Division club Omonia Aradippou.
+Ryan Marc Edwards (born 17 November 1993) is an Australian professional football player who plays as a midfielder for Thai League 1 club BG Pathum United.

 Born in Singapore, Edwards played youth soccer at the Australian Institute of Sport and for Reading before making his professional debut for Perth Glory on loan in 2013.
 In 2015, Edwards left Reading to join Scottish Premiership club Partick Thistle.
 Edwards left Thistle after they were relegated in 2018, and signed for Hearts.

 He has represented Australia at under-20 and under-23 level.
 In March 2017 Edwards was called up to the senior Australian national team.

 Early life

 Edwards was born in Singapore.
 Despite having been in the country for around 10 days after his birth, Edwards was called up for national service for Singapore on his 18th birthday.
 He was able to wait until age 21 and have his citizenship renounced, therefore avoiding conscription.
 His father, Alistair, is a former Australian international and his mother is a Singaporean national, and his older brother Cameron is also a professional footballer.